 All candidates must submit an online application to the VCU Graduate School.
 Beginning in 2017, the deadline for receipt of all application materials is March 14, 11:59 pm (EST) for consideration for matriculation in January of the following year.
-For example, the deadline for receipt of application materials in order to be considered for admission in January 2018 is March 14, 2017, at 11:59 pm (EST).
+For example, the deadline for receipt of all application materials in order to be considered for entry in January 2019 is March 14, 2018 at 11:59 pm (EST).

 In addition to the general admission requirements of the VCU Graduate School, etpDNAP program applicants must present the following minimum qualifications:

 Current, unencumbered licensure as a registered professional nurse in the United States and eligibility to obtain a registered professional nursing license in Virginia (prior to completion of the third semester)